 If you’re a golfer looking for a true championship challenge like the pros, look no further.
 This course in the Palmetto Dunes resort is the youngest course to ever earn a spot in Golf Digest’s list of “America’s 100 Best”.
 The front 9 holes features open tree-lined fairways, but the back 9 is much more severe with tighter fairways and many more hazards.
 This course, designed by George Fazio himself, should go on any golfer’s bucket list.
 It’s known for its bunkers, so be sure to watch out for those sandy traps!

 This course has long been known as the most beautiful out of the three in the Port Royal resort.
 It has natural beauty all throughout with live oak and magnolia trees.
 The course is best suited for intermediate golfers, with multiple par-three holes and a few water hazards.
 It also features a little bit of history as well, with historical markers at some of the tee boxes depicting the significance of the location during the Civil War.

 Perhaps one of the most famous courses on the whole island, Harbour Town Golf Links is home to the RBC Heritage inside of Sea Pines.
 Its holes are a testament to the beauty of the island, providing magnificent views of the lighthouse and the sound.
 The course is challenging, but it’s design puts an emphasis on strokes rather than strength.
 The course features many different par-threes and the 18th hole is considered one of the most recognizable in all of golf.

-The Shipyard resort features three different 9-hole courses that can be paired in many different ways to offer a unique and challenging experience.
-The Galleon/Brigantine course is well known for its towering oak trees that line the fairways.
-This course is very scenic, and alligators can often be seen sunning on the banks of the various lakes and ponds along the way.
+The Shipyard resort features three different 9-hole courses.
+The Galleon/Brigantine boasts towering oak trees that line the fairways.
+This course is very scenic, with alligators sunning themselves on the banks of the various lakes and ponds.
 Doglegs on the fairways and bunkers around the green can provide the challenge that golfers love.